Betty Knox: Dancing career

 After several years working as a chorus girl in vaudeville, Knox met Liverpudlian Jack Wilson and Irishman Joe Keppel, a clog dancing double act.
 She joined the act in 1928 and the trio became known as Wilson, Keppel and Betty.
 Over the next couple of years, they tried out various new routines, before coming up with the idea of wearing Egyptian costumes and performing eccentric dancing in a comic imitation of hieroglyphic wall paintings.
 This rapidly propelled them to the top of their profession and the trio moved to the UK in 1932, making their British début at the London Palladium.

+In 1935, with Wilson and Keppel, she had danced at the Berlin Wintergarten theatre before an audience that included Hermann Göring, commander of the Luftwaffe.
+The act was condemned by Joseph Goebbels as indecent.

 Knox left her daughter Patsy behind in America, finally bringing her to the UK in late 1937, in Knox's own words, 'so that she could see the war.'
 In addition to helping to devise new routines for Wilson, Keppel and Betty, Knox also scripted sketches and lyrics for several other variety acts, particularly Tessie O'Shea, for whom she wrote one of her most successful wartime songs, International Rhythm.